-The elements of this project's stormwater capture and use process from which quantifies have been determined are based on the conceptual Layout shown in Figure 1.
+The elements of this project's stormwater capture and use process from which quantifies have been determined are based on the conceptual layout.
 The elements and quantities include stormwater capture, storage and controlled discharge to the 4S Ranch treatment facility.
 The temporary stormwater storage facility will capture stormwater from the MS4 store it for up to three days and then discharge it to the treatment facility at a rate of 0.2 MGD for a period of five days.
 Additional elements include treatment of the stormwater at the existing 0.2 MGD treatment facility to add to the recycled water production of the 4S Ranch facility.
 Recycled water is then storage at the existing 80-sday storage reservoir for distribution through the existing purple pipe system to customers in the 4S Ranch for use in irrigation of landscape areas of residential and commercial properties, parks and golf courses.

-Table 2 presents the estimated quantities for the elements shown on Figure 1.
+Table 2 presents the estimated quantities for the project elements.
 These quantities will be used for project prioritization and to apply to applicable feasible public parcels.
 These quantities are conceptual and do not represent design level quantities, but are applicable for feasibility level assessments.